-Yet these instances in Ridgeway’s and Bundy’s crimes and other investigators are somehow modified and eclipsed in programs and discussions to the detriment of understanding and investigating the whole case and to me, having lived through the behind the scenes control by Robert Keppel, very much controlled by him and his connections to media.
+Other investigators are somehow modified and eclipsed in programs about Ridgeway and Bundy to the detriment of understanding and investigating the whole case in other states and to me, having lived through the behind the scenes control by Robert Keppel, very much controlled by him and his connections to media.
 Even back then, before Bundy’s execution Keppel was controlling outside access to the case and that is evident in the files by his continued and original denials of the significance of the evidence found at Taylor and Tiger Mountain/Issaquah.

 The evidence found at Ridgeway’s sites were very similar to what was found at Bundy’s sites per the list of evidence released to me of one of Ridgeway’s sites.
 To me, it is a very problematic take on corruption and ties between law enforcement and media outlets.
 There are many important aspects of a case which could actually help the public understand some of these cases which are sacrificed to focus more on the cops and super hero scenarios.
 There is also the treatment of victims and secondary victims and the concept of repackaging some of these cases for personal profit at the expense of families and society.
 For many years, decades, the public never heard at all from the survivors of Bundy’s rampage in Florida or from Liz and maybe that was their choice but Keppel never focused his own media exploitation of the case on anything other than contrived theories and sensationalism for years.
 There was more evidence than he originally claimed publicly found at Taylor and Tiger Mountain including the remains [skeletal] of victims and he knew it.
 The “confession” by Bundy was contrived and Keppel played it for years as “fact” knowing full well that skeletal remains were found and so was clothing so Bundy wasn’t throwing anything out of the car and Taylor Mountain wasn’t a “mysterious” crime scene and neither was the Issaquah site.
 Forensic evidence was more important than who talked to Bundy or to Ridgeway.